2011-08-22-fix-cyrillic-coding/fix-cyrillic-coding/README.markdown

 Status
 ------

-Current status of project is *developing*
+Current status of project is *beta* (all works, but not so well was tested)